Dust in the Sun: Development

-In May 1956 Robinson and Rafferty bought the film studios at Bondi which were once owned by Cinesound Productions.
+By 1956 Lee Robinson and Chips Rafferty had made three successful feature films together as producers, all starring Rafferty and directed by Robinson.
+In May 1956 they bought the film studios at Bondi which were once owned by Cinesound Productions.
 It was meant to be used as a basis for their television company, Australian Television Enterprises, but it was used for this film.

-They optioned Jon Cleary's novel Justin Bayard.
-Robinson later recalled:
+They optioned Jon Cleary's novel Justin Bayard which had been published in 1955 and already adapted for radio in 1956.
+Robinson said " it was very much more a 'story' film than the others were", adding:

 On that film we were aiming to do very well in the English market, because we had always done well there.
 For instance King of the Coral Sea earned much more than its production cost out of England whilst it earned its production cost in Australia.
 Walk into Paradise had also gone terribly well in England.
 England was a very strong market for us at that time.
 In fact it was probably a better market for us than the United States.

+Robinson and Rafferty had worked with French producers on Walk into Paradise.
+Robinson said later "they wanted us to do the next picture with them.
+They wouldn't do another one with us; it had to be their second choice.
+So we said, 'Well in that case, you'll have to wait a little while, because we're committed to this picture [Dust in the Sun].
+It's all scheduled and it's ready to go."
+And that's how Paradise was done, and then Dust was done straight after it.
+Then their choice was Stowaway, the Georges Simenon thing.
+So then we did the next one with them.
+We also did a picture called Hula Hula.
+It was an Italian-French co production and our unit shot it."

+The script was written by Bill Lipscomb, a very experienced screenwriter who had done a number of Australian-themed movies and was friendly with Robinson.
+He said Lipscomb wrote the script "as a favour" to him for very little money.

+Cleary had little to do with the film even though director Lee Robinson had worked for him in the Army; as late as 2006 he claimed he had never seen it.